mariok/pinemup/ReadMe.txt

   - schedule --> popup at a certain time
   - special TODO notes
   - rightclickmenu in textarea (cut, copy, paste, ...)
-  - different languages
+  - more supported languages
   - more freedom with fonts / notes look & feel
-  - global shortcuts
+  - support for global shortcuts
   - plugins